 I write from my moving, breathing, dancing body.
-My writings animate the narrative and poetic of experiential material and exist as essays, scores, poems, and articles.
+My writings animate the narrative and poetics of experiential material and exist as essays, scores, poems, and articles.

 Flood Drafts: A Field Guide for Sensuous Repair

 Edited by Tyler Rai and storm budwig with contributions from members of the Hungry Mothers Collective